 Source: Radford University GIS Spatial Data Server

+There are no other natural lakes in the Southern Appalachians.
 Streams have eroded all other natural dams in Virginia, draining every natural lake except for Lake Drummond and Mountain Lake.
-Rivers chisel through the bedrock like liquid sandpaper, over time, so lakes formed in Virginia over the last 200 million years has disappeared.
+Rivers chisel through the bedrock like liquid sandpaper, over time, so lakes formed in Virginia over the last 300 million years has disappeared.

-After the landslide, boulders could have bridged those channels, leaving them unblocked.
-Water seeping through the unconsolidated sediments right after the landslide could have continued to flow through those channels, or through new paths cut through the boulders and soil that crashed down, or through cracks formed in the Juniata sandstone/mudstone ake bottom by the impact of the landslide or an earthquake that triggered the event - or through another process.
+After the landslide, boulders could have bridged rather than filled those channels, leaving them unblocked.
+Water seeping through the unconsolidated sediments right after the landslide could have continued to flow through those channels, or through new paths cut through the boulders and soil that crashed down, or through cracks formed in the Juniata sandstone/mudstone lake bottom by the impact of the landslide or an earthquake that triggered the event - or through another process.

-Water flowing through the cracks in the bedrock, or through the landslide dam, has diverted some of the erosive power of the accumulating water.
-As a result, the dam has not been overtopped with a high-energy stream, so a channel has not been eroded into the surface of the dam over the last 6,000 years.
-The energy of the water exiting the lake has been diverted through four holes (currently) etched out of the Juniata sandstone/mudstone in the lake bottom, allowing the landslide dam to withstand erosion - so far.
+Water flowing through the cracks in the bedrock, or through the landslide dam, has reduced the erosive power of the water flowng over the landslide.
+As a result, the dam has not been overtopped with a high-energy stream, and a channel has not been eroded into the surface of the dam despite 6,000 years of time.
+The energy of the water exiting the lake was diverted through four major holes etched out of the Juniata sandstone/mudstone in the lake bottom, allowing the landslide dam to withstand erosion - so far.